sinamhdn/unity-flappybird-clone/README.md

 # Flappybird Clone
-flappy bird like simple game practice using unity engine and with custom assets
+flappy bird like simple game using unity engine and with custom 2d assets